imrenzo/web_forum/README.md

 # Deployment
 May take a while to load as i'm on Render Free plan.
 Link: https://web-forum-test.onrender.com

+# Authentication
+- JSON Web Token (JWT) issued to authenticated users (Signed with HS256) with a 1 hour validity period
+- When users perform CRUD operations on threads/comments, Chi.Router middleware will authenticate users.
+Then the USERID key from JWT is passed as a context to next http request
+- Additionally for UD (Update & Delete) operations on threads/comments, more user authentication is done by:
+  - Checking if USERID key in request context matches the thread/comment where UD is going to happen

 ## File Structure
 Notable files: